Guthrie Hospice Seeks Volunteers

-Guthrie Hospice is seeking new volunteers for day, evening and weekend hours to provide comfort and support for hospice patients.
-These volunteers are asked to provide positive support to patients and their families at a very difficult, but important, time in their lives.
+Guthrie Hospice is seeking new volunteers for day, evening and weekend hours to provide support for our hospice patients and their families.
+Volunteers are asked to provide positive support to patients and their families at a very difficult, but truly important time in their lives.

-“Volunteers are fundamental to the hospice concept and provide companionship and positive support in the lives of patients and their families,” says Jeff Wilkinson, Guthrie Hospice Volunteer Coordinator.
-“Our volunteers help to dispel our clients’ fears of being alone during a very stressful time.”
+“Volunteers are fundamental to the hospice concept and provide companionship and positive support in the lives of patients and their families” says Amanda Neiley, a Guthrie Hospice nurse, “Our volunteers help to dispel our patients’ fears of being alone during a very difficult time”.